Symplectic polarity and Mahler's conjecture: Abstract

 \section{Abstract}

-We state a conjecture about volumes of symplectically self-polar convex bodies, show that it is equivalent to Mahler's conjecture about volumes of a convex body and its Euclidean polar, prove lower and upper bounds on symplectic capacities of symplectically self-polar bodies, and make other relevant observations.
+We state a conjecture about the volume of symplectically self-polar convex bodies and show that it is equivalent to Mahler's conjecture concerning the volume of a convex body and its Euclidean polar.
+We also establish lower and upper bounds for symplectic capacities of symplectically self-polar bodies.